(Also see Magnetic Antenna Version and an op-amp version)

 The coil and ferrite rod are from two eBay finds and measure 2.5 Henry shunted by 90 pF.
 Adding the 330 pF brings the resonant frequency down to 5 kHz, a great frequency for lightning energy but also just about as fast as this op-amp can go.
 The micropower op-amp draws about 20 uA so this can run on 3 C-cell batteries for quite a long time - except - it's so sensitive that it flashes quite often.
 I'd turn down the sensitivity, frankly.
 Right now it's flashing in response to a storm in Louisiana and I'm in Austin, Texas.
 That's just too much sensitivity.
 This prototype draws 24 uA when not flashing.

 Or run it on a molded power supply.
 I prefer the power hungry incandescent bulb; they just look better in this application, at least to me.
 The bottom two diodes provide a little positive voltage to bias the op-amps even though these particular ones can look below ground a little.
 I was a little worried about large signals exceeding the negative voltage input rating and I want plenty of swing to turn on the detector diode.
 It's tempting to use a micro-power voltage reference there.
 The top diode in the string generates a threshold voltage for the second op-amp that acts like a comparator.
 The horizontal diode rectifies the 5 kHz ringing signal from the tuned circuit and the .01u and 10 megohm stretch the detected pulse for a bright flash.
 The time-constant is plenty short to see lots of quick flashes in succession.
 Strong pulses light the lamp for longer.
 When using an LED the time-constant could be shortened by reducing the .01 uF capacitor.
-Some of the other caps may seem small for the job but I am also trying to kill sensitivity at 60 Hz.

 I stuck it in a peanut butter jar.
 A large standoff holds three D-cells taped together at the bottom of the jar and the circuitry is in the lid.
 The lamp screws into a Leviton socket so I can unscrew the bulb to save the battery during busy storms.
 One could replace the 2N2219 with a VMOS transistor (with very low turn-on voltage) and unscrewing the lamp would result in extremely low current even during a busy storm since there would be no base current (about 3 mA) during flashes.
 Even so, these batteries will last for years in my experience so I just soldered them in series, no battery holder and no power switch.
 It immediately started flashing and, sure enough, a storm is approaching from the northwest.